Zenif-NIght/Zenif-NIght.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I am Christopher, a PhD student robotics researcher at USU.
-My expertise in both data science and robotic intelligence.
+My expertise is in both data science and robotic intelligence.
 With experience as a software engineer, I have a passion for building autonomous systems and computer vision applications.
-I have worked extensively with both wheeled and dynamic quadruped robots to achieve successful research goals.
+I have worked with both wheeled and dynamic quadruped robots on a range of research projects.

 ## Research Interests